vybhav-ibr/newton_ros/README.md

 ## ✨ Key Features

-`newton_ros` is a lightweight, pure Python package that simplifies the integration of Genesis and ROS 2.
+`newton_ros` is a lightweight, pure Python package that simplifies the integration of Newton and ROS 2.

 -   **ROS 2 Control Integration**: uses a topic based hardware interface for seamless compatibility with the `ros2_control` framework.
 -   **Simulator Services**: Exposes core simulator functionalities (like pausing, resetting, domain_randomisation,inverse kinematics, forward kinematics, path planning) through ROS 2 services, defined in the accompanying `newton_ros_interfaces` package.